-You can create a standalone application server profile or a management profile with an administrative agent server using the Profile Management Tool or the manageprofiles command.
+You can create a standalone application server profile, management profile, managed (custom) profile, cell profile, or secure proxy profile using the Profile Management Tool or the manageprofiles command.

 Installing and removing features on distributed operating systems

 You can use Installation Manager to install and remove a product feature.